 Who better to break through this barrier and help you connect with an engineer than other engineers?

-At Thomas Marketing, industrial engineers work alongside industrial marketers to help craft marketing strategies that truly resonate with other engineers.
+If your marketing agency truly specializes in manufacturing businesses, they will have industrial engineers working alongside industrial marketers to help craft marketing strategies that truly resonate with other engineers.

 Can You Tell Me About Your Delivery Process?

 Your buyers expect a smooth, consistent and problem-free delivery process from you, and you should expect nothing less from your marketing agency.

 The agency you choose to work with should provide tactical suggestions to help you reach your goals, outlining their recommendations (at a high level) in order of priority and timing.
 They should also be able to identify the most critical element for success and provide a plan for executing on it.